What Is an “Incapable” Person?

 The doctors who provide their opinions must be asked to address two separate questions because the Patients Property Act recognizes two possible types of incapability.
 One of those is called incapability of ‘estate’ or ‘affairs’ which means the inability to handle financial and legal decisions.
 The other is called incapability of ‘person’ which means the inability to manage medical and personal care decisions.

 It is sometimes the case that a person is found to be incapable of only one of these types of decisions.
 That is, the medical evidence may establish that a person can handle their own medical and personal care decisions but not financial or legal decisions.
-In that case, only a committee of estate would be appointed and the person would retain their legal capacity to make their own medical and personal care decision.
+In that case, only a committee of the estate would be appointed and the person would retain their legal capacity to make their own medical and personal care decision.

 Selection of a Committee